Review Authors

 Cochrane defines knowledge translation (KT) as the process of supporting the use of health evidence from our high quality, trusted Cochrane Reviews by those who need it to make health decisions.

-- Communications Plan.
-To support KT, CPH has developed a Communication Plan to help your author team to start thinking about and planning your content and strategies for dissemination of review findings.
+Dissemination Plan.
+To support KT, CPH has developed a Dissemination Plan to help your author team to start thinking about and planning your content and strategies for dissemination of review findings.
 It is important to think about dissemination early in the review process (at protocol stage) as there is information you may be able to collect during review production that will be crucial to implementing an effective and well-targeted dissemination/communications strategy, come review publication time.

 - Review Advisory Group guidance is also available if you are considering setting up an advisory group to inform the parameters of your Cochrane protocol.
 Cochrane provides a learning resource to support authors getting people involved in the production of their reviews.